J. F. Foulkes: Early life and family

-On 2 December 1899 he married Margaret May Thomas (born 1 July 1879) and they had two children, Fortescue Lempriere Foulkes (born 28 September 1900) and Francesca May Foulkes (born 3 December 1902).
+On 2 December 1899, he married Margaret May Thomas and they had two children.

 Tennis career

 He moved to Canada as a teenager in 1891, and quickly began winning tournaments.
 A member of the Victoria Lawn Tennis Club, Foulkes may have captured the Canadian national championship in singles 1907, 1909, and 1910 - at least one source says otherwise however.
 His 1907 win, if it did occur, broke a string of 13 consecutive wins by an American player and only the second for a Canadian in 18 years.
 The source that disputes that Foulkes won his titles claims he was, instead, runner-up in 1907 and again in 1908.

 He competed in the men's singles and doubles events at the 1908 Summer Olympics.